Call-for-Code/Beginner-Open-Source-Workshop-for-IBMers/README.md

 ## Create a GitHub Enterprise account

-[IBM uses GitHub Enterprise internally](https://www.youtube.com/watch?v=4wbxxzDp98c) for various sofware projects, project management, and general inner source development.
+[IBM uses GitHub Enterprise internally](https://www.youtube.com/watch?v=4wbxxzDp98c) for various software projects, project management, and general inner source development.

 By [signing into GHE with your intranet id](https://github.ibm.com/), you'll create an account if you don't already have one.